MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-resource-group.md

 ---
-title: Example of using the Azure SDK to create a resource group
+title: Example of using the Azure SDK to provision a resource group
-description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/05/2020 ms.topic: conceptual
+description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/06/2020 ms.topic: conceptual
 ---

-# Example: Use the Azure SDK to create a resource group
+# Example: Use the Azure SDK to provision a resource group

-This example demonstrates how to use the Azure SDK management libraries in a Python script to create a resource group.
+This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a resource group.

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.